ogen-go/ent2ogen/README.md

 ```

 Writing such conversion by hand is annoying and error-prone (especially when the types are big with deep nesting).\
-Also these conversions may become out of sync over time because of database/api schema updates.\
+Also these conversions may become out of sync over time because of database or api schema updates.\
 Ent2ogen solves this problem by generating mapping functions automatically.

 ## How to use